With school now in full-ish swing for us, education is top of mind for me right now.

 And because learning doesn’t only happen in the classroom, here are a few simple ways to weave education into the daily routine that have worked well for our family over the last few years.

-- Incorporate non-fiction books into your reading routine.
+- Add non-fiction books into your reading routine.
 I’ll admit that I almost always pick fiction picture books for the girls, but I’m trying to be more thoughtful about including non-fiction books in our rotation.
 They love any books about animals, and recently we’ve enjoyed books about space and ancient Egypt.
 And I’ve always thought a juvenile non-fiction book was a great way to get a succinct overview of a topic without a million footnotes or terminology you don’t understand.

 - Keep a map visible.
 I grew up totally solid on my U.S. geography and pretty strong on Central and South American geography, but I’ll admit that my European and Middle Eastern geography is considerably more shaky (okay, more than shaky).
 Whether it’s on the wall or on plastic-coated placemats, it’s nice to be able to point out locations around the world as you talk about them, whether they come up when you’re talking about world events or planning a vacation.

 - Do simple mental math problems on the go.
-Bart started this years ago and now Ella is always asking us to make up math problems for her.
+Bart started this years ago and now all my girls are always asking us to make up math problems for her.
 It’s a great way to help her practice new math skills as she learns them, plus it’s easier than trying to remember stories about when I was little (their other favorite thing to ask when we’re driving in the car or I’m making dinner).
 Just don’t ask Ella to give YOU a math problem, because it will invariably be so long and complicated that you’ll need some scratch paper and a calculator.